jphong125/stellaapic/Writerside/topics/GetCasinoLanguage.md

 ## Overview
-Using this method Casino Operator will get the game language from LuckyMonaco to proceed a specific game.
+Using this method Casino Operator will get the game language from Stella to proceed a specific game.

 ## Request